maranomynet/is-kennitala/README.md

 Options are the same as for `parseKennitala`, except that `clean` option defaults to `"none"`.
-This allows using the `isValidKennitala` method as a type-guard and reduces the risk of accidental false-positives and over-confidence in the string input.
+This allows using the `isValidKennitala` method as a type-guard, and reduces the risk of accidental false-positives and over-confidence in the input string.

 ```ts
 import { isValidKennitala } from 'is-kennitala';